The-Scripters-Guild/ForgeWiki/scripting/nodes/ai-modifiers/set-squad-follow-object.md

 # Set Squad Follow Object

+## Description
+Forces a Squad to follow the Target Object.
+The Follow Radius defines the area around the object that the Squad must stay in.

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}